gbirke/Sanitize.js/README.rst

-Sanitizer_JS
+Sanitize.js
 ===============

-Sanitizer_JS is a JavaScript port of the Ruby Sanitize (http://github.com/rgrove/sanitize) library.
-It can be used on the server and on the client side for sanitizing user input.
+Sanitize.js is a whitelist-based HTML sanitizer.
+Given a list of acceptable elements and attributes, Sanitize will remove all unacceptable HTML from a DOM node.

+Sanitize.js heavily inspired by the Ruby Sanitize library (http://github.com/rgrove/sanitize).

 Please note
 -----------
-  - Sanitizer_JS only cleans up markup!
+  - Sanitize.js only cleans up markup!
 If you allow script tags, style or javascript attributes, you are responsible for sanitizing them!
-  - If you are using Sanitizer_JS on the server side, you are responsible for HTML parsing.
-Sanitizer _JS expects a valid DOM tree.
-For creating new nodes you must either create the instance with ``option.dom`` and the ``options.dom``  object must support DOM document actions.
+  - If you are using Sanitize.js on the server side, you are responsible for HTML parsing and providing a DOM implementation.
+Sanitize.js expects a valid DOM tree.
+For creating new nodes you must either create the instance with ``option.dom`` and the
+    ``options.dom``  object must support DOM document actions.
 Or you use a library like EnvJS (http://www.envjs.com/) to make the ``document`` object available in the global scope.